Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 | DFRobot SIM7600CE-T                    | [Mouser](https://www.mouser.ch/ProductDetail/DFRobot/TEL0124?qs=17u8i%2FzlE88MEbXRJuYFsA%3D%3D)                               | 60.-                   |
 | Small components (LEDs, resistors, wires, etc.) | N/A                                                                                                                  | ~15.-                  |

-The cost breakdowns do **NOT** include a housing for the monitors, as this is very dependant on the exact use case.
+The cost breakdowns do **NOT** include housings for the monitors, as this is very dependant on the exact use case.
 They could be as simple as a plastic food container.
-For this project, the housings were 3D-printed using a consumer grade FDM printer.
-For more details on these, see section 1.2. of this README file.
+For this project, the housings were 3D-printed on a consumer grade FDM printer.
+For more details on these, see section 1.3. of this README file.

-### 1.2.
+### 1.3.
 3D printed housings --TODO

 CAD files for 3D printable enclosures are located in `cad` directory.
 They are also shown below.